Hampton Lumber Marks 80 Years in Business

-This month, Hampton Lumber is kicking off 80th Anniversary celebrations across the company.
+This month, Hampton Lumber is celebrating 80 years in business.
 We’re thrilled to reach this milestone and to mark this achievement, we’re honoring the foundational values that got us here; commitments to people, stewardship, and community.
 To celebrate and honor our past we are looking to the future and acting accordingly.
-We are commemorating this 80th anniversary by making new investments in education, health, housing, equity, and the environment.
+We are commemorating this 80th anniversary by making new investments in education, health, housing, inclusivity, and the environment.

 Bud Hampton bought his first sawmill in Willamina, Oregon in 1942 and over the past 80 years we’ve grown to include ten sawmills, 265,000 acres of timberland, several reload facilities, and sales operations in Oregon, British Columbia and Japan.
 We’ve even ventured into the winemaking business.
 The company’s structure and position in the forest products industry was largely established through the vision and hard work of Bud’s son, John.
 Those of us who knew John, remember him for his foresight, grit, and commitment to community.
 John established Hampton as an active and respected leader in the forest sector and we have maintained that reputation through the knowledge, professionalism, and passion of our employees and subsequent generations of the Hampton family.